cjtinant/FFA_regional-skew/R/README.md

 Each script begins with a standardized header block including:

-- Script name, purpose, author, and changelog
+- Script name, author, date created and last updated, changelog
+- Purpose and generalized workflow
 - Inputs and outputs
 - Required packages
+- Related Files

 ------------------------------------------------------------------------